-- Total floor area of the homes is to be at least 350m including garage areas and alfresco dining areas under the main roof line in accordance with clause 2.2. - Homes must be designed to be suitable for a corner lot where the home fronts both streets. i.e. The house is specifically designed to be suitable for a corner lot. - Any façade or wall of the home that faces a road, public reserve or open space is to comply with the requirements for house elevations in clause 2.4. - Homes along Wellington Drive must address Wellington Drive with the front façade. (i.e. corner lot fencing is not permitted on this frontage).
+- Total floor area of the homes is to be at least 300m2 including garage areas and alfresco dining areas under the main roof line in accordance with clause 2.2. - Homes must be designed to be suitable for a corner lot where the home fronts both streets. i.e. The house is specifically designed to be suitable for a corner lot. - Any façade or wall of the home that faces a road, public reserve or open space is to comply with the requirements for house elevations in clause 2.4.